angrybacon/doomsday-wiki/markdown/chapters/ddft/brainstorm.md

 9. Cast ToA

-You can see that this not only decreases the total cost of the pile by 1 mana, but also drastically reduces the amount blue mana needed.
-This is useful, since it lets Brainstorm act almost likea ritual, *producing* {U}{U} mana for Ideas Unbound.
-It also increases the storm by 1 compared to the basic pile, since you get an extra spell in the pile.
+You can see that this not only decreases the total cost of the pile by 1 mana, but also drastically reduces the amount of blue mana needed.
+This is useful, since it lets Brainstorm act almost like a ritual, effectively *producing* {U}{U} mana for Ideas Unbound.
+It also increases the Storm count by 1 compared to the basic pile, since you get an extra spell in the pile.

 ### Example 2